Lanterman/indors_backend/README.md

 # Indors Navigation - test

-There was not enough time to cover the entire project with tests.
-The project is 93% covered by tests.
+The project is 98% covered by tests.

 ### Launch of the project